-The course is made up of 14 units, covering technical and managerial aspects of modern agriculture.
-Students will learn via a combination of different practical and theoretical methods.
-Practical methods will include farm-based investigations, fieldwork, workshop practicals and visits.
-Theoretical methods will mainly involve lectures, seminars and demonstrations.
+The course is made up of 12 modules, covering technical and managerial aspects of modern agriculture.
+Theoretical teaching methods will mainly involve lectures, seminars and demonstrations by industry specialists.
+Other practical methods will include farm-based investigations, fieldwork and visits.

 During the second year, modules include:

-You will require a minimum of 120 UCAS tariff points from a full Level 3 qualification in a relevant subject area and at least four GCSEs at grades A* - C including Maths and English or Level 2 equivalent.
+A minimum of 48 UCAS points (or 120 on the old system) from a full Level 3 qualification in a relevant subject area and at least four GCSEs at grades A* – C or 9 - 4 including Maths and English or Level 2 equivalent.

 Mature applicants with relevant experience who do not have the stated entry requirements are encouraged to apply.

-Each unit is assessed via a series of practical based assignments, which make up 60% of the final mark; the end of unit written examination generates the other 40%.
+Generally each unit is assessed via one practical-based assignment, which make up 60% of the final mark and one written examination taken at the end of the unit which generates the other 40%.
 Some units are 100% assignments.

 How long is the course?

-Two days a week for two years (full-time), running from January to December.
-There will be additional fees in the second year.
+Full-time - Two days per week over two years.
+Please note there will be additional fees in the second year.

-One day a week for four years (part-time).
-There will be additional fees in the second, third and fourth years.
+Part-time - over four years.
+One day per week over four years.
+Please note there will be additional fees in the second third and fourth years.